A dangerous coronavirus variant is wreaking havoc in parts of Europe. Experts fear US could be next - Local News 8

 In Louisiana, Gov. John Bel Edwards said Tuesday that some restrictions — including strict occupancy limits for bars and restaurants — will be eased this week.
 The state’s mask mandate will remain in place, the governor said, adding that one region of Louisiana has seen an increase in cases and hospitalizations, likely because of the B.1.1.7 variant.

-“While COVID-19 and its variants remain a major public health risk, using the tools of vaccination, masking and distancing, we can keep ourselves and our loved ones safe,” Edwards said in a statement.
+“While COVID-19 and its variants remain a major public health risk, using the tools of vaccination, masking and distancing, we can keep ourselves and our loved ones safe,” Edwards said.

 Among those moving to a less restrictive tier are Los Angeles and Orange counties, which will now be designated as having a moderate risk level.